Torque Calculator

 where:

-• r is the lever arm - the distance between the pivot point and the point of force application;
+• r — Lever arm — the distance between the pivot point and the point of force application;

-• F is the force acting on the object;
+• F — Force acting on the object;

-• θ is the angle between the force vector and lever arm.
+• θ — Angle between the force vector and lever arm.
 Typically, it is equal to 90°; and

 Imagine that you try to open a door.
 The pivot point is simply where the hinges are located.
 The closer you are to the hinges, the larger the force you must use.
 If you use the handle, though, the lever arm will increase, and the door will open with less force exerted.

-💡 Do not confuse this concept with the centrifugal force - the centrifugal force is directed towards the pivot point, parallel to the lever arm.
+💡 Do not confuse this concept with the centrifugal force — the centrifugal force is an inertial force that pulls away from the pivot point, parallel to the lever arm.
 Such a force doesn't cause torque (you can check it by substituting an angle of 0° into the torque formula).

 How to calculate torque